Assessing the impact of Open Research Information Infrastructures using NLP driven full-text Scientometrics: A case study of the LXCat open-access platform: Corpus Construction and Data Extraction Pipeline

-Chemical species extraction begins from the cleaned TXT files obtained from Markdown conversion.
+For the LXCat case study, domain-specific entity extraction corresponds to extraction of plasma species.
+Plasma chemical species extraction begins from the cleaned TXT files obtained from MD conversion.
 A multi-step pipeline systematically extracts, filters, and normalizes chemical mentions, enabling meaningful aggregation of usage patterns, as illustrated in Figure~\ref{fig:gasTM}.
 The pipeline processes each text file and begins by extracting chemical entities using ChemDataExtractor (CDE), a domain-specific NLP toolkit \cite{chemdataextractor}.
 CDE generates lists of raw chemical names, formulas, and their corresponding document level frequencies.
 Each entry of this list is queried against the PubChem database \cite{pubchem} to obtain its canonical name.
 When a direct match is not available, the first relevant synonym provided by PubChem is adopted.
 The resulting mapping is manually curated to remove irrelevant or misclassified terms, stored locally, and subsequently applied to resolve all chemical mentions in the corpus to standardized forms.
 This step ensures that synonymous variants, such as “carbon dioxide” and “CO2,” are consolidated under a unified representation.
 These counts are then aggregated to construct a chemical species dictionary per document.
 To focus on LXCat relevant species, we curate a list of ground state gases from the LXCat website and compile them into a CSV file.
 Elemental gases are normalized using the \texttt{mendeleev} package \cite{Mentel_mendeleev_2021}, while compound gases and ions are resolved through PubChem \cite{pubchem}.
 Unmatched entries are manually verified and appended to the list.
 The species dictionary is then filtered against this curated set to generate \texttt{Dominant\_species\_dictionary}, representing chemical species explicitly present in LXCat.